bxjthu/CompLing/slides/2/source.md

 class: center, middle
 <img src="images/nltk_download.png" width=900>

+???
+Once you've installed NLTK, start up the Python interpreter as before, and install the data required for the book by typing the following two commands at the Python prompt, then selecting the book collection as shown

 ---
 class: middle
 Over the past 20 years, computational linguistics has grown into both an exciting area of scientific research